Cuprate/cuprate/misc/DESIGN.md

 plan.

-Cuprate won't build everything from scratch and aims to use crates already in existence when they're a good fit, an example is monero-serai for our transactions and blocks.
+Cuprate won't build everything from scratch and aims to use crates already in existence when they're a good fit, an example is monero-oxide for our transactions and blocks.

 Cuprate makes heavy use of [tower](https://docs.rs/tower/latest/tower/index.html) to modularize its parts.
 Using tower across the node will provide us with a consistent API and will allow us to use towers